isawadogo/less-backend-magasin/README.md

   You can then install the dependencies and start application and call the endpoint `/load` using a http PUT verb.
 It delete all the data and load them from the specified files.

 You can see the file `env.example` for expected variables.

+# Authorizarion
+For avery call to the API, you need to set an HTTP header named `authorization` with an API as value